overhide/pay2my.app/howto/intro/README.md

  ![](https://overhide.github.io/pay2my.app/howto/intro/assets/logout.png)

-Notice the "❌ Not Authenticated" message reappeared upon logout.
+Notice the "❌ Not Authenticated" message reappears upon logout.

-Feel free to try the three login options -- if you use Google and Microsoft accounts -- logging out in between.
+Feel free to play around with the three login options — if you use Google and Microsoft accounts — logging out in between.